 A new discovery to us was the fabulous Aurora Farms on No2 Schoolhouse Road.
 The entrance to this 31-acre polyculture farm is marked by owner and artist Lori Ann David’s “Hands of Love”, a stunning mosaic of giant hands.
 As you enter, you pass by extremely happy free-range pigs frolicking in a forested area until you see the farmhouses, barn and farm stand--all so beautiful.
 We took ourselves on a little self-guided tour though the gorgeous fields, said “hi” to the baby chicks and the not-so-baby chicks and turkeys and then explored the farm store.
 They sell, among many other things, uncured Sunday bacon without any nitrates except celery salt.
 This was the best bacon we have ever had in our lives.
 We went back on our departure day and got more to take home.

-Another farm we've known about for years and make sure that we never miss out on our San Juan Island explorations, is the Pelindaba Lavender Farm and Gatehouse Farm Store.
+Another farm we never miss out on our San Juan Island explorations, is the Pelindaba Lavender Farm and Gatehouse Farm Store.
 Ever since we first stayed at the Bird Rock Hotel where they offer Pelindaba’s body care products in their guest rooms, I have been hooked on their shampoo.
 Yes, I could buy it online or in one of their stores closer to my home, but I prefer to visit the farm store once a year and stock up.
 At the Gatehouse store, Pelindaba often offers unique lavender gifts like local pottery you can’t get anywhere else.
 I also deeply enjoy picking my own lavender for my winter teas.
 Makes me feel connected to this beautiful island and this lovely planet.

 Favorite Lunch & Dinner